exercism/python/docs/TOOLS.md

 ##### Other features

-The Python plugin also comes with some other features that can help you debug and improve your python code, here are some of those tools.
+The Python plugin also comes with some other features that can help you debug and improve your Python code, here are some of those tools.

-[Test discovery tool](https://code.visualstudio.com/docs/python/testing#_configure-tests) - A tool that generates a tree containing all the *Pytest* and *Unittest* inside a directory.
-It will give you an easier and more readable interface for *Pytest*.
+[Test discovery tool](https://code.visualstudio.com/docs/python/testing#_configure-tests) - A tool that generates a tree containing all the *pytests* and *unittests* inside a directory.
+It will give you an easier and more readable interface for *pytest*.

 [Debugging tool](https://code.visualstudio.com/docs/python/testing#_configure-tests) - This tool will help you debug your code, it allows you to set a `breakpoint` on a line.
 The debugging tool then allows you to view all *private* and *global* variables at that point in your program.